elastisys/terms/terms-of-service.md

 Should the Customer require more permissions, this will be granted only after Elastisys determined that such a request does not pose a risk to the security and stability of the platform.
 For an up-to-date process on how such risk is evaluated, see the public documentation at
 [https://elastisys.io/compliantkubernetes/user-guide/demarcation/](https://elastisys.io/compliantkubernetes/user-guide/demarcation/)

+## A2.3.1 IP Allowlisting

+IP allowlisting -- also called network-based access control -- adds an additional layer of security by only allowing access from a trusted set of IP addresses.
+Elastisys strongly recommends it as a complement to identity-based access control.

+As a bare minimum, the Customer should configure IP allowlisting on Compliant Kubernetes Service Access Points, such as the Kubernetes API.
+The Customer can easily request such IP allowlisting by filing a service ticket.

+The Customer can configure IP allowlisting on applications hosted inside a Compliant Kubernetes environment by following the public documentation at [https://elastisys.io/compliantkubernetes/user-guide/network-model/](https://elastisys.io/compliantkubernetes/user-guide/network-model/).

+Upon request, Elastisys can support the customer in configuring IP allowlisting for external IT systems.
+Said external IT systems run outside Compliant Kubernetes, but need to be accessed by Customer Applications running inside Compliant Kubernetes.
+The implementation may include manual approaches, such as careful coordination via email, or automated approaches.
+The Customer and Elastisys jointly decide on the exact implementation, taking into account the following decision drivers:

+* Elastisys wants to minimize added risk to the Environment stability and security;
+* Elastisys wants to reduce the human overhead to supporting the Customer with IP allowlisting;
+* Customer wants to reduce the number of IP addresses trusted by the external IT system;
+* Customer wants to reduce the human overhead in (re)configuring IP allowlisting.

 ## A2.4 Backup and disaster recovery